What IS a Growler?

-What is a Growler?
-The EA-18G Growler is the Navy’s latest electronic warfare aircraft, used to jam electronic communications over a determined area.
-To learn more about the Growler, click here to watch a video.
+The Growler is the Navy’s latest "electronic attack" warfare aircraft.
+It is used to jam enemy electronic communications over a determined area.
+To learn more about the Growlers, click here to watch a video.

 In early 2019, the Navy added 36 Growlers to their fleet at Naval Air Station Whidbey Island (NASWI), quadrupling their Field Carrier Landing Practices.
 The Growler jet is louder than its predecessor and practices touch-and-go operations on a rural landing strip over a densely populated community in Coupeville, Washington.
 To learn more about the increase, click here.